microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_updateManagement.md

 # Deploy Update Management on Azure Arc enabled Servers

-The following guide will show you on how to onboard Azure Arc enabled Servers to use [Update Management](https://docs.microsoft.com/en-us/azure/automation/update-management/overview), so you can manage operating system updates for your Azure Arc Windows and Linux virtual machines.
+The scenario will show you how to onboard Azure Arc enabled Servers to [Update Management](https://docs.microsoft.com/en-us/azure/automation/update-management/overview), so that you can manage operating system updates for your Azure Arc enabled servers running Windows or Linux.

-In this guide, you will create and configure an Azure Automation account and Log Analytics workspace to support Update Management for Azure Arc enabled servers.
+In this guide, you will create and configure an Azure Automation account and Log Analytics workspace to support Update Management for Azure Arc enabled servers by doing the following:

-* Setup the Log Analytics Workspace and Azure Automation account.
+* Setup a new Log Analytics Workspace and Azure Automation account.

 * Enable Update Management on Azure Arc enabled servers.